Scomcn/matched-pair-algo/README.md

 ### Retrieving your data

-- After running `yarn all`, the results will be available in 2 formats:
+- After running `npm run all`, the results will be available in 2 formats:
   - CSV format, similar to the input format
     - Can be found in `data/output/pairings.csv`
   - JSON format